 Fnet = Ninsidebubblefair + Noutsidebubblefwater + fbubble (2)

 Here, Ninside bubbleand Noutside bubbleare the number of hairs inside and outside the bubble respectively. fairand fwater are the capillary forces at distance d of a fluid bridge inside and outside the bubble surrounded by air and water respectively , and fbubble is the capillary force contribution due to the bubble meniscus alone.
-Force due to a single capillary bridge is calculated by numerical simulations, described in 2.2 and used to obtain Fnet as a function of d for each type of contact.
-Adhesion force of the hairy pad system is further obtained from the minima of the respective force-distance curves.
+Force versus distance for single capillary bridge is calculated by numerical simulations, described in 2.2 and used to obtain Fnet as a function of d for each type of contact.
+The adhesion force of the full hairy pad system is then obtained from the minima of the respective force-distance curves.

-One should note that we have considered fairand fwater to be distinct terms because the capillary force by the adhesive fluid will be different in air and water due to its different contact angles and interfacial tensions.
+We have considered fairand fwater to be distinct terms because the capillary force by the adhesive fluid will be different in air and water due to its different contact angles and interfacial tensions.
 Using the Young-Dupre equations, one can derive the following relation for the contact angle of the adhesive fluid underwater:

 (3)